apostrophecms/docs/docs/guide/command-menu.md

 </AposCodeBlock>

 ## Registering shortcut commands
 New shortcuts are registered by passing them as an object of objects to the `add` key.
 Each shortcut object requires a unique name as key.
 The best practice for ensuring the uniqueness of your shortcut name is to namespace it with the module name, for example, `custom-widget:shortcut-name`.
 If you are registering the same shortcut for several modules in a bundle, it may be programmatically easier to prefix with the registered name by using `` [`${self.__meta.name}:shortcut-name`] ``.
-Note the use of brackets and backticks to allow the use of template literals and dynamically set our object key.
+Note the use of brackets and backticks to allow the use of template literals and to dynamically set our object key.

 <AposCodeBlock>